Zoie

 “Ry—”

 “I said no, Zoie.”
-Then, softer— “Please.
+Then, softer, “Please.
 I just. . .
 I just want to sleep.
 I don’t want to deal with my parents.
 I don’t want anyone asking questions.
 I don’t want anyone to know.”

 Zoie blinked fast.
 Her throat tightened.
-“Okay. . .
-Okay.”
+“Okay. . . okay.”

 She didn’t know what Ryin would decide tomorrow.

-But if Ryin ever wanted to press charges—if they ever found her attacker—Zoie would be ready.
+But if Ryin ever wanted to press charges, if they ever found her attacker, Zoie would be ready.

-She helped Ryin undress slowly, piece by piece.
-Lifted the long-sleeve shirt and helped her ease out of the sweatpants.
-Her voice stayed calm.
-Her hands careful.
-But inside, Zoie was unraveling.
-The second the shirt came off, she saw the full extent of the damage—dark purple bruises down Ryin’s ribs, a long scrape along her shoulder, blood dried at the waistband of her underwear.
-Her wrist had started to swell, fingers stiff and tinged red.
+The second the shirt came off, she saw the full extent of the damage.
+Dark purple bruises down Ryin’s ribs.
+A long scrape along her shoulder.
+Blood dried at the waistband of her underwear.
+Her wrist had started to swell, her fingers stiff and tinged red.

-“Get in slowly,” she said, as she helped Ryin into the bath, being as gentle as possible.
+“Get in slowly,” she said as she helped Ryin into the bath, being as gentle as possible.
 “This’ll help.”

 Ryin nodded slightly.